 Day 12 - Orcadas Station, Laurie Island

 Our next objective will be visiting the Orcadas station, an Argentinian base located in the South Orcadas Islands.
 The base personal is very welcoming and they will show us the facilities, very close to them, there is a huge colony south petrels and we can enjoy the wonderful views of the glaciers which surround us.
 When we arrive to the Orcadas, we will anchor in Laurie Island.
 We can go to Cormoran Point to watch an important colony of Adelia penguins.
+If the landing on Laurie Island was impossible due to weather conditions, we can go as far as Signy Cove to descend on Signy Island.

-Day 13 - Ice Barrier
+Day 13 - Larsen Ice Barrier

 We will continue again our navigation route in the high seas to get closer to the ice barrier, we will be able to watch species of the High Antartic, such as the Snow Petrel or the Emperor Penguin.
 We may find the Sperm Whale of the South, because they start to appear as we are getting closer to the ice barrier.